ROUND 2 APPLICATIONS OPENS OCTOBER 6, 2023

-Grant Program Orientations
+Grant Program Purpose

 Applicants may only submit one application annually to the City Arts Grants Program.
 You cannot receive both a Project Support Grant and a General Operating Support Grant.
 There are no exceptions to this guideline, however, additional grant opportunities may become available and eligibility criteria and limitations will be made clear within those grant guidelines.